 Here are the reasons your teeth are stained:

-• Food — Raspberries, blueberries, blackberries, even dark chocolate all have natural pigments in them that stain your teeth.
+- Food – Raspberries, blueberries, blackberries, and even dark chocolate have natural pigments that can stain your teeth.

-• Drink — Coffee, tea, red wine, cranberry, and other juices; even cola soft drinks can leave stains.
+- Drinks – Coffee, tea, red wine, cranberry and other juices, and even soft drinks can leave stains.

-• Drugs — As mentioned above, tetracycline has stained the teeth of many kids.
-This antibiotic was used heavily in the 60s and 70s, and it caused the dentin in many patients to become gray.
+- Drugs – As mentioned above, tetracycline has stained the teeth of many kids.
+This antibiotic was used heavily in the 1960s and 1970s, and caused the dentin in many patients to become gray.

 How Does Teeth Whitening Remove The Stains?

-Many patients ask, does teeth whitening work?
+Many patients ask if teeth whitening really works.
 The goal of teeth whitening is to return your teeth to their natural bright white color in a process similar to bleaching a stain out of a shirt.
-The bleaching agents we use are hydrogen peroxide and carbamide peroxide for in-office or at-home whitening, respectively.
+The bleaching agents we use are hydrogen peroxide and carbamide peroxide for in-office and at-home whitening, respectively.
 The enamel on your teeth is somewhat porous; that’s why it stains in the first place.
 The peroxide penetrates the tooth enamel and breaks down the stains, usually whitening from three to seven shades.

-We offer both in-office and at-home whitening at Gentle Dentistry.
+At Gentle Dentistry, we offer both in-office and at-home whitening.
 Both options usually result in a similar degree of whitening.
 The difference is time.
 Our in-office whitening takes just about an hour, and our at-home whitening takes a couple of weeks.

 Whitening can make your teeth a little more sensitive for a brief period after the application, but this sensation passes quickly.
 If you have particularly sensitive teeth, be sure to tell the team at Gentle Dentistry beforehand because we can desensitize your teeth before we perform the whitening.